- Start date: September

 - the use of statistical software for data analysis and reporting

-- an in-depth knowledge of modern statistical methods used to analyse and visualise real-life data sets, and the experience of how to apply these methods in a professional setting, particularly related to the financial sector
+- an in-depth knowledge of modern statistical methods used to analyse and visualise real-life data sets, and the experience of how to apply these methods in a professional setting

 - skills in using statistical software packages used in government, industry and commerce

 - the ability to interpret the output from statistical tests and data analyses, and communicate your findings to a variety of audiences including health professionals, scientists, government officials, managers and stakeholders who may have an interest in the problem

 - problem solving and high numeracy skills widely sought after in the commercial sector

 - practical experience of statistical consultancy and how to interact with professionals who require statistical analyses of their data

 |Dr Neil Banas||An oceanographer and mathematical ecologist, with a background in physical oceanography.
 Current research investigating how climate change affects marine ecosystems and the role of biological complexity (diversity, adaptability, behaviour, life history) in large-scale patterns in the ocean.|

 |Dr Bingzhang Chen||Current research is on how biodiversity affects marine ecosystem functioning such as primary production and biological carbon pump, for which the primary producers particularly phytoplankton play the pivotal role.|